Here’s How You Can Help

 bimst-cowley-1.jpg

 In a recent Instagram post, he brought up another critical point: “Do NOT let anyone politicize this.
 This is about all of us helping save our sharks and setting the example that this is not okay.
 Do not let them hide behind government regulations.
-The fishing industry lobbyists sadly have bought off politicians and some scientists.
-They want you to feel helpless and you are NOT.
+They want you to feel helpless, and you are NOT.
 They’ll use labels like left-wing or liberal to dismiss you - don’t fall for it.
-This is not a war against anyone it’s about common sense and all of us evolving and changing behavior that is DEVASTATING our ecosystems.”
+This is not a war against anyone, it’s about common sense and all of us evolving and changing behavior that is DEVASTATING our ecosystems.”

 YOU CAN MAKE AN IMPACT IN YOUR OWN COMMUNITY